Since Borneo is ruled by three countries - Malaysia, Indonesia & Brunei, it's better to sub-divide the island to understand the economy better.

-LNG and petroleum are the main sources of the Malaysian federal government's economy for decades, while Sarawak merely receives a royalty of 5%.
-Tropical hardwood timber is the backbone of Malaysian exports and Sarawak is one of the largest exporters of such type of wood.
+Sarawak is one of the two Malaysian states situated in the northwest of Borneo.
+For decades, LNG and petroleum have been the primary sources of the Malaysian federal government's economy, while Sarawak merely receives a royalty of 5%.
+Tropical hardwood timber is the backbone of Malaysian exports, and Sarawak is one of the largest exporters of this wood.

 Other sources of income include agriculture and tourism.
 Major tourist attractions include Derawan Islands in Berau Regency, Kayan Mentarang National Park in Nunukan, Crocodile Husbandry in Balikpapan, deer husbandry in Penajam, Dayak's Pampang Village in Samarinda, and many more.

 Many economic sectors support the economy of South Kalimantan.
 Agricultural sectors include rice, corn, peanuts, soybeans, coconut, rubber, cloves, and cacao.
 Livestock, fish products, and the forestry sector have a significant role in the economy of South Kalimantan.